 Waves test the strength of clay in sea dykes

-At the end of June, the Noorderzijlvest Water Authority commissioned tests on clay blocks from the sea dyke Bierum.
+At the end of June, testing Noorderzijlvest Water Authority on clay blocks from the sea dyke Bierum, commissioned by Noorderzijlvest Water Authority .
 These tests are being conducted in the Delta Flume at the Deltares research institute in Delft.
-By simulating large waves in this flume, dyke investigating the strength dyke both clay blocks covered with grass and clay from the interior of the dyke .
+By simulating large waves in this flume, dyke investigating the strength dyke both grass-covered clay blocks and clay from the interior of the dyke .
 The tests will continue until mid-August.

-The tests are being conducted using 30 large blocks of clay measuring 2m x 2m x 0.8m from the Eemsdijk near Bierum.
-By testing both the clay from the top layer and from the core, the extent to which erosion of clay by wave action affects water safety is being investigated.
-This will help determine when and to what extent dykes need to be dykes in response to rising sea levels caused by climate change.
+The tests are being conducted using 30 large clay blocks measuring 2 m x 2 m x 0.8 m, taken from the Eemsdijk near Bierum.
+By testing both the clay from the top layer and from the core, researchers are investigating the extent to which erosion of clay caused by wave scouring affects water safety.
+This helps determine when and to what extent dykes need to be dykes in the face of rising sea levels resulting from climate change.

 Testing the erosion resistance of clay

-The tests are part of the 'Clay Erodibility Study'.
-In addition to the tests in the Delta Flume, the water authority is investigating water authority different types of clay from four different locations along the Wadden Sea and Eems Dollard.
-A combination of small, simple tests has been selected for the clay types to map their properties.
-These small tests are carried out with clay that has already been tested in the Delta Flume.
+The tests are part of the “Clay Erosion Study.”
+In addition to the tests in the Deltagoot, the water authority is investigating water authority different types of clay from four different locations along the Wadden Sea and Eems Dollard.
+For these clay types, a combination of small, simple tests has been selected to map the clay’s properties.
+These small tests are conducted using clay that has already been tested in the Deltagoot.
 Their erodibility is therefore known.
-The results of the tested clay from the Delta Flume are compared with the results of the small tests.
-In this way, Noorderzijlvest and Deltares are investigating which small tests (in combination) are most useful for predicting erodibility.
+The results of the clay tested in the Deltagoot are compared with the results of the small-scale tests.
+In this way, Noorderzijlvest, together with Deltares, is investigating which small-scale tests (in combination) are best suited for predicting erodibility.

 Borehole erosion test

-Another part of the erosion resistance study is Fugro's borehole erosion test.
-This is a new test, originally devised by American dyke builders and now further developed by Fugro.
-In this test, a 4-meter-deep hole is drilled in the dyke.
-Water is then flushed through it at a constant speed for 10 minutes.
-The enlargement of the borehole due to soil washout is measured accurately.
-This indicates how well each soil layer can withstand erosion by currents and waves.
-The aim of the entire study is to develop a simple method for determining the erodibility or 'wear resistance' of clay.
+Another component of the erodibility study is Fugro’s borehole erosion test.
+This is a new test, originally devised by American dike builders and now further developed by Fugro.
+In this test, a 4-meter-deep hole is drilled into the dyke.
+Water is then flushed through the hole at a constant rate for 10 minutes.
+The enlargement of the borehole due to soil washout is accurately measured.
+This indicates, for each soil layer, how well it resists erosion by currents and waves.
+The goal of the entire study is to develop a simple method for determining the erodibility, or “wear resistance,” of clay.

 In the coming years, many kilometers dyke in the Netherlands will need dyke reinforced.
 This requires a large amount of clay.
-According to current regulations, not every type of clay is suitable for this purpose.
-The results of the studies provide information about how the properties of clay contribute to its strength.
-By taking a broader view, it may be possible to use certain types of clay from the region and reuse them.
-This means that clay no longer needs to be transported from far away, which saves costs and reduces CO2 emissions.
+Under current regulations, not every type of clay is suitable for this purpose.
+The results of the studies provide information on how the properties of clay contribute to its strength.
+By taking a broader view, it is possible that certain types of clay from the region could still be usable, making reuse possible.
+This would eliminate the need to transport clay from far away.
+That saves costs and reduces CO2 emissions.

 Collaboration

 The Noorderzijlvest Water Authority is conducting the 'Clay Erodibility Study' in collaboration with Deltares, Fugro, and Wiertsema & Partners.
-The High Water Levels Protection Program (HWBP) is subsidizing the study.
+The Flood Protection Programme (HWBP) subsidises the study.